biolab/orange-hugo/content/blog/2022/2022-01-14-universities.md

 x2images = false  # true if using retina screenshots, else false
 +++

-A year ago we put out a survey asking the Orange community if they use Orange for teaching (or learning) and at which educational institution.
+A year ago, we put out a survey asking the Orange community if they use Orange for teaching (or learning) and at which educational institution.
 We got around 300 replies from 200 universities in the first round.

-In the past year, we were starting to establish a global community of educators that teach statistics, data mining, and machine learning (or perhaps something entirely different), and are using Orange for this purpose.
+In the past year, we were starting to establish a global community of educators that teach statistics, data mining, and machine learning (or perhaps something entirely different) and are using Orange for this purpose.
 Hence we continued gathering the data.
-In the second round, we got 417 replies from 305 universities and educational institutions in 76 countries!
-That is 39% of of the world!
+We got 417 replies from 305 universities and educational institutions in 76 countries in the second round!
+That is 39% of the world!

 We once again thank everyone for your invaluable support!